Yongsan-Casey command team and Dongducheon City Mayor exchange holiday greetings

 |0

-This work, Yongsan-Casey command team and Dongducheon City Mayor exchange holiday greetings [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yongsan-Casey command team and Dongducheon City Mayor exchange holiday greetings, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.